SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 ErrorProne.NET is a set of Roslyn-based analyzers that will help you to write correct code.
 The idea is similar to Google's [error-prone](https://github.com/google/error-prone) but focusing on correctness (and, maybe, performance) of C# programs.

-Current implementation supports various rules that helps to prevent common coding errros.
+Current implementation supports various rules that helps to prevent common coding errors.

 ## Non-observed return value for pure methods

 Result for every call to side-effect free method should be observed in one or another way.
-If such a method is invoked without observing the result, then it could lead to undesired behaviour of the program.
+If such a method is invoked without observing the result, then it could lead to undesired behavior of the program.
 ErrorProne.NET has some special rules and heuristics to detect such invocations.
 For instance, calls to method marked with `PureAttribute` should be observed.
 The same is true for well-known immutable types like `object`, `IEnumerable` etc. All method invocations for extensions method of such immutable types considered pure as well.

 Here is a short list that shows this rule on practice.
 Every line ended with `// Non-Observed return value` produces the warning: